Archie3d/exprjit/README.md

 std::cout << "Result: " << res << "\n";
 ```
 All values in expression are treated and evaluated as `double` type.

+The parser will evaluate constant expressions on the fly in order to minimize the generated JIT-compiled code as much as possible.